sdesabbata/granolarr/docs/practicals/bookdown/304_P_Exploratory.md

 |normtest.W   |   0.991|    0.980|    0.684|   0.889|   0.965|   0.993|   0.937|
 |normtest.p   |   0.954|    0.239|    0.000|   0.000|   0.310|   0.886|   0.002|

-**Question 7.2.2:** Write the code necessary to test again the normality of `leic_2011OAC_20to24` for the supergroups where the analysis conducted for question 7.2.1 indicated they are normal, using the function `shapiro.test`, and draw the respective Q-Q plot.
+**Question 304.2.2:** Write the code necessary to test again the normality of `leic_2011OAC_20to24` for the supergroups where the analysis conducted for Question 304.2.1 indicated they are normal, using the function `shapiro.test`, and draw the respective Q-Q plot.

-**Question 7.2.3:** Observe the output of the Levene’s test executed below.
+**Question 304.2.3:** Observe the output of the Levene’s test executed below.
 What does the result tell you about the variance of `perc_age_20_to_24` in supergroups?

 ```r